 According to the National Institute of Dental and Craniofacial Research, tooth decay is the most prevalent and preventable chronic disease in children and adults today.
 Tooth decay is typically symptomless until there’s already a cavity or a tooth abscess (an infection at the root of a tooth or in the gums), both of which can lead to pain and tooth loss if left untreated.
-That’s why at Seaside Family Dentistry, we make prevention of tooth decay your dental plan’s primary focus.
+That’s why your dentist in Fort Lauderdale makes prevention of tooth decay your dental plan’s primary focus.

 What Is Tooth Decay?

 Tooth decay occurs when the mouth’s naturally occurring, harmful bacteria combine with the sugars from food, producing acids.
 Over time, the acids eat away at your tooth’s enamel, causing tooth decay and eventually cavities or dental caries.
 Symptoms of tooth decay or a tooth abscess include:

 - A toothache

 - Gray, brown, or black spots on your teeth

 Successful preventive care requires good oral hygiene practices at home and routine visits to the dentist.
 At Seaside Family Dentistry, our Fort Lauderdale dentist Dr. Friedland understands that finding a dentist you have confidence in is key to maintaining a healthy smile, so we put extra effort and time into forming a long-term, trust-based relationship with all of our patients.

 The following are steps you can take at home and during your routine dental visits to prevent tooth decay and improve your overall oral health: